 The most important factor I’ve seen impact the success of a Digital Manufacturing projects is the level of buy-in it has across different levels of the organization.
 Too often, projects are ‘pushed’ by the corporate innovation teams without alignment from the local plant.
 Or, just as crippling, initiatives are driven by an innovative plant leader who does not have the resources to scale the innovation across the Enterprise.

-But alignment between these two groups is just the start.
-Truly successful projects require alignment not just from corporate and plant leadership, but also IT, operational teams, and even machine operators.
+But align between these two groups is just the start.
+Truly successful projects require align not just from corporate and plant leadership, but also IT, operational teams, and even machine operators.
 Manufacturers need to spend more time up front articulating a vision for where there enterprise is going, and how these projects support that long-term roadmap.
 And seeing various organizations align resources and budget to support the project is a key gauge for knowing if the project has a chance.
 Some of the checklist items I look for upfront on a project are:

 - Is Data-driven decision-making a critical priority and has budget allocated